d3b-center/Dang_MB_2020/README.rst

 Description:
 ------------

-We used BRETIGEA https://github.com/andymckenzie/BRETIGEA to find surrogate proportion variables (SPV) of brain cells astrocytes (ast), endothelial cells (end) , microglia (mic) , neurons (neu) , oligodendrocytes (oli) , and oligodendrocyte precursor cells (opc) , derived from each of human, mice, and combination human/mouse data sets.
+We used BRETIGEA https://github.com/andymckenzie/BRETIGEA to find surrogate proportion variables (SPV) of brain cells (derived from each of human, mice, and combination human/mouse data sets)
+- astrocytes (ast)
+- endothelial cells (end)
+- microglia (mic)
+- neurons (neu)
+- oligodendrocytes (oli)
+- and oligodendrocyte precursor cells (opc)

 In addition to that, we added monocyte marker genes from (PMID:30764877) “F10", "EMILIN2", "F5", "C3", "GDA", "MKI67", "SELL", "HP","FN1","ANXA2","CD24","S100A6","MGST1","SLPI" and monocyte marker genes from xCell (PMID: 29141660) to identify surrogate proportion variables that could be compared across samples.
 This is an *preliminary/hypothesis-generating* analysis and further tests on true cell proportions are needed for validation.